Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

 There are more and more interests in RL from academia, industry, governments, and venture capitals (VC).
 The question about RL algorithm selection may be from a student wanting to try a toy example/benchmark, or from a company planning to set up a prototype to see how RL works, or from a government working on an AI project like smart city, or from entrepreneurs thinking to build a startup leveraging the potential of RL.

-There are so many algorithms, w.r.t. many dimensions, like on/off policy, model-free/based, online/offline, value function/policy optimization, exploration methods, etc. There may also be considerations for representation, end-to-end or not, auxiliary or un/self-supervised reward, prior knowledge, meta-learning, hierarchical, multi-agent, causal, symbolic, relational, explainable, safety, robustness, AI for good, etc., some of which are at the frontier of research actually.
+There are so many algorithms, w.r.t. so many dimensions, like on/off policy, model-free/based, online/offline, value function/policy optimization, exploration methods, etc. There may also be considerations for representation, end-to-end or not, auxiliary or un/self-supervised reward, prior knowledge, meta-learning, hierarchical, multi-agent, causal, symbolic, relational, explainable, safety, robustness, AI for good, etc.

-Some factors may not be hard to characterize to select some type(s) of algorithms for certain problems.
-Some may be non-trivial.
-Some factors may be critical for making RL practical, like sample efficiency and safety.

-Are there general, intuitive, maybe “rule-based”, guidelines for selecting RL algorithms?
 How about algorithms of the same/similar type, e.g., how to select among A3C, DDPG, PPO, SAC, TD3?
 Rather than trying everything, are there any refined suggestion?

-Or we are not there yet, i.e., we still need to wait for better algorithms?
+Some factors may not be hard to characterize to select some type(s) of algorithms for certain problems.
+Some may be non-trivial; maybe being at the frontier of research actually.
+Some factors may be critical for making RL practical, like sample efficiency, safety, and explainability.